 - Graduate students: 4.5 credits in either summer session OR 2.25 credits for summer session I and 2.25 credits for summer session II

 - For Federal Work Study a student must be registered at least half-time during summer 2017 OR pre-registered at least half-time for fall 2017 NOTE: If you are NOT attending summer sessions you must have both a 2016-2017 and a 2017-2018 FAFSA on file to establish eligibility.
 Please stop into the SFS office to request work study.

-- For Pennsylvania State Grant (PHEAA) funding an undergraduate student must be registered at least half-time AND attend both the summer session I and the summer session II (May- August).
+- For Pennsylvania State Grant (PHEAA) funding an undergraduate student must be registered at least half-time (6 credits) AND attend a miminimum of five weeks in a degree-granting program.

 NOTE- Students that revise their summer enrollment after their summer financial aid has been processed are required to notify SFS because it may affect your summer financial aid eligibility including your ability to participate in the Federal Work Study Program.